-We expect to be allocated a quota of animals for 2018 from the land owner at Northington, Kamberg and will confirm this with you as early as possible in 2018.
-We received numerous additional hunts during the year, without the office taking on the administrative function for these hunts, and we trust that the members who participated in these hunts were successful and had an enjoyable and memorable experience.
-More details regarding hunting activities can be found in the report submitted by the Chairman of the Hunting Committee.
+We expect to be allocated a quota of animals for 2019 from the land owner at Northington in the Kamberg area, and will confirm this with you as soon as possible in 2019.
+Likewise with Ven Africa in the Magudu area of Zululand.
+We received numerous additional hunting opportunities during the year, and we trust that the members who participated in these hunts were successful and had an enjoyable and memorable experience.
+More details regarding hunting activity can be found in the report submitted by the Chairman of the Hunting Committee.

-For interest and information, revenue from hunting licences issued from the office this year totalled R13 285.00.
+For interest and information – revenue collected on behalf of the provincial treasury for 544 hunting licences issued from the office during the year totalled R16 539.00.

 Nyala News Magazine

 The Association’s Nyala News magazine continues to be of a high standard and we have received many compliments on the quality and content of the editorial.
-Unfortunately, due to the cost of producing a membership magazine of this quality and in light of our current financial constraints, it has become necessary to request members to make a contribution towards the production costs and postage of the magazine.
-I am pleased to report that only a very small percentage of our members have opted not to contribute towards the cost of producing Nyala News.
-Special thanks to the Fire Tree team for their hard work and dedication in ensuring the magazine retains a professional image.
-Many thanks to the advertisers and contributors who have submitted interesting articles and photos to ensure that the content is varied and interesting.
+Special thanks to the Fire Tree team for their hard work and dedication to ensuring that the magazine retains a professional image.
+Many thanks to the advertisers and contributors who have submitted interesting articles and photos to ensure the content is varied and interesting.
 Please remember, this is your magazine and we are continuously looking for suitable content for each edition, so please submit whatever you can to assist us in producing a magazine we can all be proud of.
 The next edition will be distributed in December and will include the highlights of the AGM.

 The website has been upgraded and although it was a joint effort to achieve this, special mention needs to be made of the work done by Hannelie and the team at Fire Tree to maintain and update the site.
-In addition to the updating of current information, we are receiving ongoing adverts for the sale of hunting-related items as well as hunting opportunities.
-We urge members to check the website regularly to take advantage of these.
+In addition to regularly updated information, we have adverts for the sale of hunting-related items on the site, as well as hunting opportunities.
+We urge members to check the website regularly to take advantage of these opportunities.